-This article tells you what you need to know about “addresses” and “wallets”, two essential concepts in the crypto world.
+This article tells you what you need to know about “wallets” and “addresses”, two essential concepts in the crypto world.
 They are rarely explained, and as a result, important aspects are often misunderstood.

-This is part 1 of the article and simply lists Key Points to know, with minimal explanation.
-It starts with examples of questions that people frequently have.
-If you are partially familiar with crypto, see if you can answer all the questions.
-If not, the article may be worth reading to get clarification.
+It is written for people new to the crypto world.
+If you are partially familiar with crypto, see if you can answer all of the questions listed at the start.
+If not, the rest of the article may be worth reading to get clarification.

 In this post we go through:

-- Typical questions that people have about “addresses” and “wallets”
+Typical questions that people have about “wallets” and “addresses”

-- Wallets & Generating Private Keys (what is a wallet?)
+6. Wallets & Generating Private Keys (what exactly is a wallet?)

 This article aims to answer questions like these: